KevinJohann/PaymentApp/README.md

 # How to use.

-1. Clone PaymentApp using the following:
+1. Clone PaymentApp using the following command line:
 ```
 git clone https://github.com/KevinJohann/PaymentApp.git
 ```